TheJacksonLaboratory/diachromatic/docs/mapping.rst

 -------------------------------

 Unlike read pairs arising from un-ligated fragments, read pairs arising from self-ligated must point outwards.
-Furthermore, self-ligating fragments have a different size distribution than hybrid and un-ligated fragments.
+Furthermore, self-ligating fragments have a different size distribution than chimeric and un-ligated fragments.
 The relevant size is no longer the size of the sequenced fragments that results from shearing but the favourable size at which fragments tend to self-ligate.
 Very short fragments might not self-ligate because of steric hindrance, whereas the ends of very long fragments might